4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/orthogonalRangeSearching/oneDim/README.md

 ### Dynamic Updates
-If we need to dynamically update the tree, insertion and deletion is done in a manner similar to AVL trees (insert/delete and rotate to maintain height balance), except now we need to ensure that we are adding the new node as a leaf node, and we still need to adhere to the ORS tree property.
+If we need to dynamically update the tree, insertion and deletion is done in a manner similar to AVL trees (insert/delete and rotate to maintain height balance), except now we need to ensure that we are adding the new node as a leaf node, and we still need to adhere to the range tree property.

 Note how the ORS tree property enables efficient dynamic updating of the tree, as the value of the nodes do not need to change after rotation.